7--/market-maker/README.md

 Market Maker

-Fight order - Specify a range and amount to place a limit order.
+Floating Order - Specify a range and amount to place a limit order.
 The order is placed above all other order in the order book or the max of your range.